Although we were following the pilgrim Way of Arles, it was only for the first day of this section that we stuck to the GR653.

 One of the chief attractions of walking in France, for us, is the frequent stops in villages along the way.
 We are not interested in traversing a wilderness – that is something much better done in Australia, which has an abundance of true trackless wilderness.

-Montpellier itself was hell to get into and out of (for the walker), but a wonderful place to spend a summer evening.
+Montpellier itself was hell to get into and out of (at least for the walker), but a wonderful place to spend a summer evening.

 Day 11: Saint-Gilles to Vauvert

 Day 12: Vauvert to Lansargues